paretogroup/sql-style-guide/README.md

 )
 ```

-### Table names should be a plural snake CASE of the noun
+### Table names should be a plural snake case of the noun

 ```sql
 -- Good